SPENCER BUTTE neighborhood association (SBNA)

 What is SBNA?

-The Spencer Butte Neighborhood Association (SBNA) is an all-volunteer, non-political group connecting people living in the Spencer Butte area with each other and keeping us informed about issues that affect us.
+The Spencer Butte Neighborhood Association (SBNA) is an all-volunteer, non-political group connecting people living in the Spencer Butte area with each other and keeping ourselves informed about issues that affect us.

 SBNA Local Neighborhood Groups